 Article Category Description Result Default Visibility SWC-100 SWC-108 Functions and state variables visibility should be set explicitly.
 Visibility levels should be specified consciously.
-Integer Overflow and Underflow SWC-101 If unchecked math is used, all math operations should be safe from overflows and underflows.
-ISSUE FOUND Outdated Compiler Version SWC-102 It is recommended to use a recent version of the Solidity compiler.
+PASS Integer Overflow and Underflow SWC-101 If unchecked math is used, all math operationsISSUshould be safe from overflows and underflows.FOUN Outdated Compiler Version SWC-102 It is recommended to use a recent version of the Solidity compiler.
 PASS Floating Pragma SWC-103 Contracts should be deployed with the same compiler version and flags that they have been tested thoroughly.
-ISSUE FOUND Unchecked Call Return Value SWC-104 The return value of a message call should be checked.
+ISSUE Found Unchecked Call Return Value SWC-104 The return value of a message call should be checked.
 PASS Unprotected Ether Withdrawal SWC-105 Due to missing or insufficient access controls, malicious parties can withdraw from the contract.
-PASS SELFDESTRUCT Instruction SWC-106 The contract should not be self-destructible while it has funds belonging to users. le it PASS Reentrancy SWC-107 Check effect interaction pattern should be followed if the code performs recursive call. wed PASS Uninitialized Storage Pointer SWC-109 Uninitialized local storage variables can point to unexpected storage locations in the contract.
-PASS Assert Violation SWC-110 SWC-123 Properly functioning code should never reach a failing assert statement.
-Deprecated Solidity Functions SWC-111 Deprecated built-in functions should never be used.
+SELFDESTRUCT Instruction SWC-106 The contract should not be self-destructible while it has funds belonging to users.
+Reentrancy SWC-107 Check effect interaction pattern should be followed if the code performs recursive call.
+Uninitialized Storage Pointer SWC-109 Uninitialized local storage variables can point to unexpected storage locations in the contract.
+Assert Violation SWC-110 SWC-123 Properly functioning code should never reach a failing assert statement.
+PASS Deprecated Solidity Functions SWC-111 Deprecated built-in functions should never be used.
 PASS Delegate call to Untrusted Callee SWC-112 Delegatecalls should only be allowed to trusted addresses.
-PASS

 DoS (Denial of Service) SWC-113 SWC-128 Execution of the code should never be blocked by a specific contract state unless required.
 Race Conditions SWC-114 Race Conditions and Transactions Order Dependency should not be possible.
 Authorization through tx.origin SWC-115 tx.origin should not be used for authorization.
 PASS Block values as a proxy for time SWC-116 Block numbers should not be used for time calculations.
 PASS Signature Unique ID SWC-117 SWC-121 SWC-122 Signed messages should always have a unique id.
 A transaction hash should not be used as a unique id.
 Incorrect Constructor Name SWC-118 Constructors are special functions that are called only once during the contract creation.
 Shadowing State Variable SWC-119 State variables should not be shadowed.
 Weak Sources of Randomness SWC-120 Random values should never be generated from Chain Attributes or be predictable.
-PASS Write to Arbitrary Storage Location SWC-124 The contract is responsible for ensuring that only authorized user or contract accounts may write to sensitive storage locations.
-PASS Incorrect Inheritance Order SWC-125 PASS Insufficient Gas Griefing SWC-126 Insufficient gas griefing attacks can be performed on contracts which accept data and use it in a sub-call on another contract.
+Write to Arbitrary Storage Location SWC-124 The contract is responsible for ensuring that only authorized user or contract accounts may write to sensitive storage locations.
+Incorrect Inheritance Order SWC-125 When inheriting multiple contracts, especially if they have identical functions, a developer should carefully specify inheritance in the correct order.
+The rule of thumb is to inherit contracts from more /general/ to more /specific/.
+Insufficient Gas Griefing SWC-126 Insufficient gas griefing attacks can be performed on contracts which accept data and use it in a sub-call on another contract.
 Arbitrary Jump Function SWC-127 As Solidity doesnt support pointer arithmetics, it is impossible to change such variable to an arbitrary value.
-PASS